 The word superfluous tends to have a negative connotation, especially when used in reference to its secondary definition: “obsolete; marked by wastefulness; extravagant.”

 Official Definition: (adj.)—needlessly repetitive

-Another of the college words you’ll hear and see often in higher education is the term tautological.
+Another of the college words you’ll hear and see often in postsecondary education is the term tautological.
 That’s because the word is often used in a rhetorical context.
 Tautological refers to a statement or sentiment that contains “needless repetition.”
 Clearly, the word has a negative connotation and is often used as a way to criticize or insult, especially in political realms.
 Synonyms for tautological include:

 If you want to navigate proper speech and writing at the college level, you’ll want to learn the term, even though saying so seems tautological.

 Like many of the vocabulary words we’re featuring, tenuous has its roots in Latin.
 The term is derived from the Latin word tenuis, meaning “fine-drawn, thin, narrow, slight.”
 The modern definition of the word isn’t far from its original meaning.
 According to Merriam-Webster, tenuous means “having little substance or strength: flimsy, weak.”
 Some synonyms include:

 To illustrate the definition of the word in context, imagine witnessing a classmate who is constantly checking her phone during an important lecture.
 You may conclude that your peer’s attention span is tenuous.

 Among the vocabulary words that should be in your lexicon is the term ubiquitous.
 Merriam-Webster identifies the definition of ubiquitous as “seeming to be seen everywhere; constantly encountered.”
 For example, have you noticed that once you buy a certain type of car, like a blue sedan, for instance, they suddenly become ubiquitous?
 This term comes from the Latin word “ubique,” which means “everywhere.”
 Synonyms for “ubiquitous” include: